 How do I apply for a Saxo Capital Markets Share Trading account?

-If you'd like to open a share trading account with Saxo Capital Markets and start trading, click one of the 'go to site' buttons on this page to be redirected to the Saxo Capital Markets website.
-There you will be able to begin an online application.
+If you'd like to open a share trading account with Saxo Capital Markets and start trading, click one of the "Go to site" buttons on this guide to be redirected to the Saxo Capital Markets website.
+There you can begin an online application.

 You can apply online or request a paper-based application form.
-During the application process you will need to provide some of the information included below, but not limited to:
+During the application process, you will need to provide the following information: